 - Settler colonial studies

-“Playing Indian, Playing Filipino: Native American and Filipino Interactions at the Carlisle Indian Industrial School” American Quarterly (forthcoming, June 2020)
+“Playing Indian, Playing Filipino: Native American and Filipino Interactions at the Carlisle Indian Industrial School” American Quarterly, Volume 72, Number 2, June 2020

-“At the Intersections of Empire: Ceremony, Transnationalism, and American Indian-Filipino Exchange” Studies in American Indian Literatures (forthcoming, December 2019)
+“At the Intersections of Empire: Ceremony, Transnationalism, and American Indian-Filipino Exchange” Studies in American Indian Literatures, Volume 31, Numbers 3-4, Winter 2019

 Selected Conference Presentations